Cornell Writing Centers

 • and, help writers understand and address specific feedback from peers and teachers.

 In short, writing tutors serve as responsive listeners and readers who can address questions about the writing process or about particular pieces of writing.
-They might also address issues of confidence, critical reading, analytic thought, and imagination.

 Job Descriptions